 The difference between these crops from legal and illegal growers is insignificant.
 It’s similar to buying your tomatoes from the supermarket or the farm shop.

-GW takes its high quality cannabis, chops it up and makes a tincture by heating it under pressure with CO2 and then adding ethanol to precipitate an oil.
+GW takes its high quality cannabis, chops it up and extracts the oil by heating it under pressure with CO2 and then adding ethanol to thin it down so it can be sprayed.
 Then, with the addition of a little peppermint oil to mask the taste and some preservative, the filtered liquid is packaged into tiny little aerosol bottles.
 Each spray delivers 2.7mg of THC and 2.5mg of CBD.
 What GW doesn’t tell you that it also contains all the other 100+ cannabinoids found in the plant, each of which has its own mechanism of action and effect.
-It also contains flavonoids, terpines and other compounds.
+It also contains flavonoids, terpenes, terpenoids and other compounds.
 Everything that is found in the plant.